-We are a Comprehensive Stroke Program certified by the Joint Commission.
+We are a Comprehensive Stroke Program certified by The Joint Commission.
 This means we meet the highest levels of care to speed recovery and reduce the risk of death.
-The UW Health stroke program received the American Heart Association and the American Stroke Association Get With The Guidelines-Stroke Gold Plus Quality Achievement Award.
+The UW Health Stroke Program also received the American Heart Association and the American Stroke Association Get With The Guidelines-Stroke Gold Plus Quality Achievement Award.

 Our Emergency Department and medical flight teams are trained to provide immediate care for stroke to stop brain damage.
-We provide access to lifesaving services 24/7.
+We provide access to lifesaving services 24 hours a day, 7 days a week.
 Patients receive education on managing their health and schedule a follow-up visit before leaving the hospital.

 Our specialized care programs

 Doctors who need guidance for patients with stroke symptoms can call the UW Health Access Center 24 hours a day.
 Our nurses can help coordinate consultations with neurologists and neurosurgeons, secure hospital beds and help arrange patient transport.

 The UW Health Stroke Clinic assesses non-urgent patients at risk for stroke and those who want to prevent a second one.
 You can take steps to reduce your risk for stroke by talking with your doctor about your risk and maintaining a healthy lifestyle.